Your browser does not support JavaScript! before use docindia please enable Javascript on your browser

 Serious dental and oral health issues are more likely to occur in diabetics than in healthy individuals.
 Dental and oral health issues are more prone to develop when blood sugar levels are out of control.
 This is due to white blood cell impairment brought on by uncontrolled diabetes, which compromises the body’s principal line of defense against infections that might develop in the mouth.
 Plaque left untreated over time can result in tooth decay, gingivitis, periodontitis, and tooth loss.
 Therefore, be on the lookout for symptoms of gum disease, such as swollen, painful, or bleeding gums.
 Regardless of whether you have diabetes, make sure to brush, floss, and use antimicrobial mouthwash every day.
 To avoid significant tooth issues, schedule regular cleanings, and examinations with your dentist.

-What Does the Effect of Potassium on Diabetes?
+What is the Effect of COVID-19 on Diabetic Patients?